-Toll of police brutality to be visible at State of the Union
+Toll of police brutality on display at State of the Union

-WASHINGTON (AP) — The toll of police brutality in America will be on painful display Tuesday night as family members of Black men and women killed in custody sit alongside lawmakers in the House to hear the president’s State of the Union address.
+WASHINGTON (AP) — The toll of police brutality in America was on painful display Tuesday night as family members of Black men and women killed in custody sat among lawmakers in the House to hear the president’s State of the Union address.

 Mothers, fathers and loved ones of victims of police violence were invited as guests of the Congressional Black Caucus and the first lady to put pressure on Washington to address the issue of policing.